UT07/Mingler/README.md

 # Mingler
 Project made for CalHacks (UC Berkeley Hackathon).
-A dating app that matches user based on their preferences.
+A cross platform dating app made on flutter that matches user based on their preferences.